 Talent resuspends the cell pellet in 100 µL of 100 mM EDTA.

 Talent places the tube in a heat block and sets the timer.
+There were 2 shots of this take.
+Use the second shot as the first shot the talent forgot to set the timer.

 Centrifuge the tube at 4 degrees Celsius for 10 minutes at top speed to pellet the debris [1].
 Transfer the supernatant into a new tube [2].